-As of March 31, 2015, Canaccord Genuity Wealth Management division had 152 Advisory Teams in Canada and nine Advisors in Australia.
+As of March 31, 2016, Canaccord Genuity Wealth Management division had 139 Advisory Teams in Canada and 7 Advisors in Australia.
 Advisory Teams are normally comprised of one or more Investment Advisors (IAs) and their assistants and associates, who together manage a shared set of client accounts.
 Advisory Teams that are led by, or only include, an IA who has been licensed for less than three years are not included in our Advisory Team count, as it typically takes a new IA approximately three years to build an average-sized book.

-In the UK and Europe, the wealth management business has 114 Investment Professionals and Fund Managers.
+In the UK and Europe, the wealth management business has 118 Investment Professionals and Fund Managers.
 Investment Professionals include all staff with direct sales responsibilities, which include brokers and assistants with direct client contacts.
-Fund Managers include all staff who manages client assets.
+Fund Managers include all staff who manage client assets.

-Canaccord Genuity Wealth Management group has 23 offices throughout Canada, the UK and Europe, and Australia in the following locations:
+Canaccord Genuity Wealth Management group has 20 offices throughout Canada, the UK and Europe, and Australia in the following locations:

-British Columbia Alberta Ontario Québec Nova Scotia UK and Europe Australia Kelowna Calgary (3) Toronto Montréal Halifax London Melbourne Prince George Edmonton Waterloo Gatineau Jersey Sydney Vancouver - Head Office Burlington Guernsey(2) Trail Kitchener Isle of Man
+British Columbia Alberta Ontario Québec Nova Scotia UK and Europe Australia Kelowna Calgary (3) Toronto Montréal Halifax London Melbourne Vancouver - Head Office Edmonton Waterloo Jersey Sydney Trail Kitchener Guernsey(2) Penticton Isle of Man